ovh/docs/pages/public_cloud/ai_machine_learning/cli_11_howto_run_notebook_cli/guide.en-gb.md

 *In our example above, the `NOTEBOOKD_ID` is `7600dda5-27f7-4937-9260-e24c987ae3c6`*

-Stopping a notebook will make it unavailable from your browser, and start synchronising volumes mounted with `RW` permissions to your Object Storage.
+When you stop a notebook, it becomes unavailable for a certain period of time, during which your data is synchronized on the Object Storage.
+This allows you to retrieve your work later.

-Once the synchronisation is finished, your notebook will reach the `STOPPED` state.
-You can either start it again or delete it.
+Once the synchronization is complete, the notebook will reach the `STOPPED` state.
+At this point, you can either start the notebook again or delete it.

-### Retarting a stopped notebook
+### Restarting a stopped notebook

 Being able to restart a notebook is one of the main differences compared to using [AI Training jobs](/pages/public_cloud/ai_machine_learning/training_guide_03_concepts_jobs).
 Restarting a notebook will restore your notebook code as it was when you stopped it.
 However, you will need to re-run your code to reload your variables because the program state is not saved.